Hyderite/Hyderite/README.md

 - ⚡ Fun fact: ...
 -->

 Hey there :D I'm Hyderite.
 I go by he/him.
 I'm 13.
-I am a part time front-end developer, a YouTuber, a hobbyist photographer and a full-time student.
+I am a part time front-end web developer, a YouTuber, a hobbyist photographer and a full-time student.

 **Here are some stuff that I'm currently working on:**